Polestar 3 electric SUV due in 2022: Mach-E, Model Y rival will be US-built

 Polestar has announced that its first all-electric SUV, called Polestar 3, is due in 2022 and will be built in the U.S.

-The company won’t be building a new factory, however; it plans to build the Polestar 3 for U.S. customers alongside Volvo Cars vehicles at Ridgeville, South Carolina.
+The company won’t be building a new factory, however; it plans to build the Polestar 3 for U.S. customers alongside Volvo Cars vehicles in Ridgeville, South Carolina.

 The Polestar 3, which the company describes as “an aerodynamic electric performance SUV”—think Ford Mustang Mach-E, Tesla Model Y, and Kia EV6—won’t be built on the same adapted ICE platform that’s the basis for the Polestar 2 and Volvo XC40 Recharge (which were developed together).